-1) The supervisory authority shall take the necessary measures in the course of its supervision of the persons subject to due diligence.
-It may in particular:161

-- a) issue orders, guidelines, and recommendations; - b) conduct ordinary inspections within the meaning of Art.
-24 or order them to be conducted; - c) conduct extraordinary inspections or order them to be conducted if there are reasons to doubt that the due diligence requirements are being met or if circumstances exist that appear to endanger the reputation of the financial centre; - d) prohibit the commencement of new business relationships for a limited period of time in the event of repeated, systematic or serious violations of individual provisions of this Act or Regulation (EU) 2015/847 and to prevent further violations;162
+- 1) The supervisory authority shall take the necessary measures in the course of its supervision of the persons subject to due diligence.
+It may in particular: 165 - a) issue orders, guidelines, and recommendations; - b) conduct ordinary inspections within the meaning of Art.
+24 or order them to be conducted; - c) conduct extraordinary inspections or order them to be conducted if there are reasons to doubt that the due diligence requirements are being met or if circumstances exist that appear to endanger the reputation of the financial centre; - d) prohibit the commencement of new business relationships for a limited period of time in the event of repeated, systematic or serious violations of individual provisions of this Act or Regulation (EU) 2015/847 and to prevent further violations; 166 e) request the competent authority to undertake appropriate disciplinary measures.
+The disciplinary authority shall periodically update the supervisory authority on the status of the ongoing proceedings;167